Driversnote-Dev/react-native-kontaktio/README.md

 React-native module for detecting [Kontakt.io](http://kontakt.io/) beacons.

-Only work on **Android** for now. **iOS** version is in development and will be added soon.
+Only works on **Android** for now. **iOS** version is in development and will be added soon.

 Implements version **3.2.3.** of the [Kontakt.io SDK](http://kontaktio.github.io/kontakt-android-sdk/3.2.3/Javadoc/).

-You have to be in possession of Kontakt.io beacons, configure them via their management console and have your api-key handy.

-##### Why should I use this module and not a generic beacon package?
+#### Why should I use this module and not a generic beacon package?

-If you use have beacons from Kontakt.io at your disposal, with each scan you get additional features, like the unique id which is printed on the back of each beacon or the battery power (`batteryPower`), which is also synchronized with your Kontakt.io online panel.
+If you use this module with Kontakt.io beacons, you get additional information with each scan, like the unique id which is printed on the back of each beacon or the current battery level (`batteryPower`), which is also synchronized with your Kontakt.io online panel.
 Besides, beacons from other manufacturers can also be ranged nevertheless, just without that extra information.

 ## Run Example to test the module